United Airlines Flight 585: Accident

 At 09:23 (16:23 UTC), Flight 585 departed Denver with 20 passengers and 5 crew members on board.
-At 09:30:37 (16:30:37 UTC), the aircraft received Automatic terminal information service information, version "Lima", that was about 40 minutes old, stating "Wind three one zero at one three gust three five; low level wind shear advisories are in effect, local aviation wind warning in effect calling for winds out of the northwest gust to 40 knots and above."
-The flight crew added 20 knots to their approach landing reference target airspeed based on this information.
+At 09:30:37 (16:30:37 UTC), the aircraft received Automatic terminal information service "Lima", that was about 40 minutes old, stating "Wind three one zero at one three gust three five; low level wind shear advisories are in effect, local aviation wind warning in effect calling for winds out of the northwest gust to 40 knots and above."
+The flight crew added 20 knots to their target landing airspeed based on this information.